API Reference

 You might want to override this to log messages to an external or control how messages are saved to the chat session’s memory.
 By default, this appends to chat_history.

-Save the chat state of this kani to a JSON file.
+Save the chat state of this kani to a .kani file or JSON.
 This will overwrite the file if it exists!

 Parameters: